thrkll/ruv-dl/README.md

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1`

 #### Resolution
 By default, `ruv-dl` will download the mediafile at the highest bitrate offered by RÚV (3600kbps).
 To download at a worse resolution, use the `-r` argument.
-5 is best - 1 is worst.
+5 is best, 1 is worst.

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -r 4`

 #### Folder structure
 If you are fancy 🎩 - make sure to include the `-f` argument.
-This will bundle the media file together with all images and description provided by RÚV in a fancy folder.
+This will bundle the media file  in a fancy folder together with all images and text description provided by RÚV.

 `$ python ruv-dl.py -i https://ruv.is/sjonvarp/spila/sample/30726/950qj1 -f`